DTW-DanWard/PowerShell-Beautifier/test/Automation/README.md

 * Specify TestFileAndParams to identify the relative path to your test script and specify any necessary parameters to it.
 * Specify TestImageNames if you want to test a particular image.
 * If you are testing someone else's Core containers on Docker hub, pass a value parameter DockerHubRepository (default is microsoft/powershell).
-* Specify switch parameter -Quiet if you are sick of all the helpful text.

 **Some examples**